 *Minor in this field is also available.

 **The International and Area Studies major must be combined with a second disciplinary major.
 The Bachelor of Philosophy degree will be awarded in conjunction with the University Honors College through the undergraduate school associated with the second disciplinary major.

 In addition to those minors noted with asterisks, the following minors are also available:

 2The PharmD is not an undergraduate degree, but the School of Pharmacy admits undergraduates (including incoming freshmen) to its professional program that leads to a PharmD degree.

 Certificate programs enable students to complete a concentrated area of study in addition to their major.
 Certificates typically require 18-24 credits and are noted on a student's academic transcript.

 Certificates available through the Dietrich School of Arts and Sciences and the University Center for International Studies are listed on the Dietrich School's Web site.

-Among the other Pitt units offering certificate programs are the College of General Studies, the Graduate School of Public Health, Joseph M. Katz Graduate School of Business/College of Business Administration, and the Swanson School of Engineering.
+Among the other Pitt units offering certificate programs are the College of General Studies, the Graduate School of Public Health, the Joseph M. Katz Graduate School of Business and the College of Business Administration, and the Swanson School of Engineering.
 In addition, the Pitt School of Law offers certificate programs in Civil Litigation; Environmental Law, Science & Policy; Health Law; Intellectual Property & Technology Law; and International & Comparative Law.